If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!

 Marvel At Doge’s Palace

-Doge’s Palace is an ornate gothic place right on the canals of Venice!
-It is a museum and show room and one of the most impressive palaces you will see during your trip!
+Doge’s Palace is an ornate Gothic place right on the canals of Venice!
+It is a museum and showroom and one of the most impressive palaces you will see during your trip!

-Book here: Doge’s Palace Timed Admission Ticket
+Book Here: Venice: Doge’s Palace Reserved Entry Ticket

 Take A Tour Of The Venetian Islands

-Another great way to see Venice is to get out of the canals and to explore the Venetian lagoon!
+Another great way to see Venice is to get out of the canals and explore the Venetian lagoon!
 You will visit the small towns of Murano, Burano, and Torcello, depending on what tour you take.

 Walk Over The Rialto Bridge

 The Rialto Bridge in Venice is the most iconic bridge you will see!
-While walking across this 16th century stone footbridge is an experience, it is even better to stand back and marvel at its beauty from afar!
+While walking across this 16th-century, stone footbridge is an experience, it is even better to stand back and marvel at its beauty from afar!

-Where To Stay In Venice:
+Where To Stay In Venice

-How Long To Stay In Venice During Your Italy Itinerary:
+How Long To Stay In Venice

 Stop 4: Explore The Italian Alps And Dolomites In Bolzano

 You can take the train from Stazione di Venezia Santa Lucia in Florence to Bolzano Bolzen station in Bolzano.
 The journey takes between 3:15 minutes to 3:45 minutes depending on which train you book.
-As always, book these tickets well in advance of your 10 day Italy vacation!
-Book train tickets here: http://www.trenitalia.com/tcom-en
+As always, book these tickets well in advance of your ten-day trip to Italy!

 Things To Do In Bolzano/The Dolomites: